-My research covers different aspects of Political Sociology.
-It relates to the fields of Comparative Politics, Political Behavior, Political Psychology and Public Opinion Research.
-I am particularly interested in studying how social and political changes affect political affact political attitudes and social attitudes.
-Empirically, I mainly make use of quantitative methods including a comparative perspective (mainly cross-national comparisons).
+My research covers different aspects of Comparative Politics and Political Sociology.
+It relates to the fields of Political Behavior, Political Psychology, and Public Opinion Research.
+I am particularly interested in studying how social and political changes affect citizens‘ attitudes and behaviour.
+Empirically, I mainly make use of quantitative methods by using survey data including a comparative analyses (mainly cross-national comparisons).
 Geographically, I focus on Europe.
 Below, you find information on my doctoral thesis and other research projects I am working on.

 This project is my doctoral thesis and focuses on the explanation of populist attitudes with particular emphasis on the role of social (dis-)integration.
 To do so I use original survey for six European countries and employ a wealth of different measures for populist attitudes and social integration to provid a nuanced picture of the relationship.